Henchel-Santillan/LunaSys/Docs/OV7670_Summary.md

 ## SCCB

 The SCCB (Serial Camera Control Bus) on the OV7670 is compatible with I2C.
+This bus will be used to configure the camera via software.
 See the OmniVision SCCB specification here

 >https://www.waveshare.com/w/upload/1/14/OmniVision_Technologies_Seril_Camera_Control_Bus%28SCCB%29_Specification.pdf